-- You'll save time and money by showing your whole organisation how to safeguard against hazards.
-The annual cost of work-related injury and illness to employers is £3bn according to the Health and Safety Executive in 2018/19.
+- Show your whole organisation how to safeguard against hazards and you'll save money.
+The annual cost of work-related injury and illness to employers in 2018/19 was £3bn according to the Health and Safety Executive.

-- With NEBOSH at the core of your values and principles, you'll compete on an international scale because it proves your standards and approach are best practice.
+- With NEBOSH at the core of your values and principles, your standards and approach are best practice.

 - If you want training that delivers a significant return on investment, the NEBOSH General Certificate is designed to improve efficiency across the business for every member of staff, from entry-level roles to senior management.